gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_042_runway_prompt.md

-# Runway Prompt for Scene 42: The Café Conversation
+# Scene 042: The Café Conversation

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 ## Format
 Cinematic scene, 16:9, color graded for early evening London light.